The Willmore flow of Hopf-tori in the $3$-sphere: Introduction

-which justifies the second equality sign in \eqref{Willmore.flow}.\\ In contrast to Kuwert's and Sch\"atzle's convergence theorem in \cite{Kuwert.Schaetzle.Annals} and to the new results in \cite{Dall.Acqua.Schaetzle.Mueller.2020}, treating the Willmore-flow of tori of revolution in $\rel^3$, we do not necessarily have to start the Willmore flow below the $8\pi$-energy threshold, because our approach does not rely on the Li-Yau inequality \cite{Li.Yau}, linking the pointwise $2$-dimensional Hausdorff-density of the image of an immersion in some $\rel^n$ to its Willmore-energy.
-Instead we will exploit a certain type of ``dimension reduction'', achieved by a careful analysis of the Hopf-fibration, use the absence of singularities along the considered flow lines and compute the critical levels of the elastic energy functional \eqref{elastic.energy.functional} as precisely as possible, in order to obtain the energy threshold $8 \sqrt{\frac{\pi^3}{3}}$ for full smooth convergence of the considered flow lines of the Willmore flow to ``a Clifford-torus'' in $\sphere^3$. \begin{remark} We should point out here, at the end of the introduction, that the entire investigation of this article was motivated by the research about another variant of the Willmore flow, namely about the evolution equation
+which justifies the second equality sign in (\ref{Willmore.flow}).\\ In contrast to Kuwert's and Sch\"atzle's convergence theorem in \cite{Kuwert.Schaetzle.Annals} and in contrast to the new results in \cite{Dall.Acqua.Schaetzle.Mueller.2020}, treating the Willmore flow of tori of revolution in $\rel^3$, we do not necessarily have to start the Willmore flow below the prominent $8\pi$-energy threshold, because our approach does not rely on the Li-Yau inequality \cite{Li.Yau}, relating the pointwise $2$-dimensional Hausdorff-density of the image of an immersion into some $\rel^n$ to its Willmore energy.
+Instead, we will exploit a certain type of ``dimension reduction'' - worked out in Section \ref{The.link} below - by means of a careful analysis of the Hopf-fibration, we will prove in Section \ref{Proof.main.theorem} the absence of singularities along the considered flow lines of the Willmore flow in $\sphere^3$, and we will compute the critical levels of the elastic energy (\ref{elastic.energy.functional}) as precisely as possible in our appendix, Section \ref{Appendix}, in order to obtain in Section \ref{Proof.main.theorem} the surprisingly strong ``energy threshold'' $\frac{8\pi^2}{\sqrt{2}}$ for full, smooth convergence of the considered flow lines to the \underline{Clifford torus} in $\sphere^3$, up to M\"obius-transformations of $\sphere^3$, which is the final result of Theorem \ref{convergence} below. \begin{remark} We should point out here, at the end of the introduction, that the entire investigation of this article was motivated by the examination of another variant of the Willmore flow, namely of the evolution equation